menvuthy/Vuthy/_posts/2020-12-14-assess-flood-damage.md

 Pursat province is located at the Southwest of Tonle Sap Lake in Cambodia.
 It is known as one of the most vulnerable provinces to flood disasters in the country.
 {: style="text-align: justify;"}
-{% include gallery id="gallery1" caption="Figure 2: Location of study area and annual rice production in Pursat Province." %}
+{% include gallery id="gallery1" layout="half" caption="Figure 2: Location of study area and annual rice production in Pursat Province." %}

 **2. Field Survey**

 Target locations: villages which are located in the flood plain areas and in each districts.
 {: style="text-align: justify;"}
-{% include gallery id="gallery2" caption="Figure 3: Location of study area and annual rice production in Pursat Province." %}
+{% include gallery id="gallery2" layout="half" caption="Figure 3: Location of study area and annual rice production in Pursat Province." %}

 Target farmers: those who had experienced the rice crop damages caused by flood disasters.
 Flood depth and duration in their rice fields, and damage of their rice production were focused.
 {: style="text-align: justify;"}
-{% include gallery id="gallery3" caption="Figure 4: Field survey activities with local farmers in the flood affected area in Pursat Province." %} -->
+{% include gallery id="gallery3" caption="Figure 4: Field survey activities with local farmers in the flood affected area in Pursat Province." %}

 -----
 ## Methodology